 The following honorable mentions didn’t quite make the main list due to the narrowness of the application or cost effectiveness.
 But they’re still worth considering for some people.

 - Bale spear – An absolute necessity on the farm.
 We used these for round bails the most.
 Stacking them on a trailer three high takes precision, which this affordable attachment easily provides.

 - Dozer blade – While practical for small soil movement and leveling, you can usually get by with a bucket.

 - Mulcher – Although mulcher attachments are a cool concept, they’re expensive.
-Mulchers are used on land that hasn’t been touched in a very long time.
-They help significantly reduce manual labor.
+Mulchers are used on land that hasn’t been touched in a long time.
+They help reduce manual labor.